adisir/BarShelf/README.md

 # BarShelf
+- Allows user to :
+  - have virtual barshelf
+  - Find cocktails
+- See detailed recipes
+- Fully responsive for mobile, tablet and computer.
+- Utilizes Spring Framework and Java backend
+- With a clean frontend
+- Full CRUD functionality

 ## User Stories
 1. As a	User	I want to	search for an ingredient	so that	I can find the cocktails I can make
 2. As a	User	I want to	be able to find non-alcoholic drinks	so that	I can find non-alcoholic recipes